AzamatIbraimov/CashbackAPI/README.md

 <img src="https://static-2.akipress.org/st_all/bilim/9/1519540999.2.jpg" width="300" height="300">

-# CS 204: Back-end Development with Spring Framework project report

-This is "Intern Labs O!" internship capstone project.
+"Intern Labs O!" internship capstone project.

-I would like to submit it like my CS 204 capstone project.

 This is only API and admin panel part.
 Other interns created a client application(we use JWT tokens to interact with each other).